No matter how much you love your job, everyone needs a break…

 As a general guideline:

-• If you get 28 days leave, you can carry over a maximum of 8 days.
+- If you get 28 days’ leave, you can generally carry over a maximum of eight days (if your employer agrees).

-If you weren’t able to take your annual leave as you were on another type of leave (e.g. sickness, maternity) – some of the untaken leave may also be carried over.
+If you weren’t able to take your annual leave because you were on another type of leave (e.g. sickness, maternity), you are legally allowed to carry over some of your untaken leave.

 Still searching for your perfect position?
 View all available jobs now